NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/ontologies.md

 [Reaction Ontologies - RXNO](https://www.ebi.ac.uk/ols4/ontologies/rxno) - RXNO is the name reaction ontology.
 It contains more than 500 classes representing organic reactions such as the Diels–Alder cyclization.

+---
+#### **Synthetic and Systems Biology - Ontology Recommendations**
+[Synthetic Biology Open Language Ontology - SBOL Ontology](https://sbolstandard.org/ontology/) - The SBOL-OWL ontology provides a set of controlled terms that are used to describe genetic circuit designs using [SBOL](https://sbolstandard.org/datamodel-about/).

+[Systems Biology Ontology - SBO](https://www.ebi.ac.uk/ols4/ontologies/sbo) - The Systems Biology Ontology is a set of controlled, relational vocabularies of terms commonly used in Systems Biology, and in particular in computational modeling.
+The ontology consists of six orthogonal vocabularies defining: the roles of reaction participants (eg. “substrate”), quantitative parameters (eg. “Michaelis constant”), a precise classification of mathematical expressions that describe the system (eg. “mass action rate law”), the modeling framework used (eg. “logical framework”), and a branch each to describe entity (eg. “macromolecule”) and interaction (eg. “process”) types.
+SBO terms can be used to introduce a layer of semantic information into the standard description of a model, or to annotate the results of biochemical experiments in order to facilitate their efficient reuse.

+[Sequence Types and Features Ontology - SO](http://www.sequenceontology.org/) - The Sequence Ontology is a set of terms and relationships used to describe the features and attributes of biological sequence.
+SO includes different kinds of features which can be located on the sequence.
+Biological features are those which are defined by their disposition to be involved in a biological process.
+Examples are binding_site and exon.
+Biomaterial features are those which are intended for use in an experiment such as aptamer and PCR_product.
+There are also experimental features which are the result of an experiment.
+SO also provides a rich set of attributes to describe these features such as “polycistronic” and “maternally imprinted”.

+[TErminology for the Description of DYnamics - TEDDY](https://www.ebi.ac.uk/ols4/ontologies/teddy) - The TErminology for the Description of DYnamics (TEDDY) project aims to provide an ontology for dynamical behaviours, observable dynamical phenomena, and control elements of bio-models and biological systems in Systems Biology and Synthetic Biology.

 [Molecular Process Ontology - MOP](https://www.ebi.ac.uk/ols4/ontologies/mop) -  It contains the molecular processes that underlie the name reaction ontology RXNO, for example cyclization, methylation and demethylation.

+[Reaction Ontologies - RXNO](https://www.ebi.ac.uk/ols4/ontologies/rxno) - RXNO is the name reaction ontology.
+It contains more than 500 classes representing organic reactions such as the Diels–Alder cyclization.